Jessamyn Moxie

 About me

-Assistant Professor at Department of Public Health Sciences at UNC Charlotte – I do work focusing on sexual health and gender & sexual minority populations.
+Associate Professor at Department of Public Health Sciences at UNC Charlotte – I do work focusing on sexual health and gender & sexual minoritized populations.
 I’m interested in resilience and how people think about their own experiences.
 I specialize in qualitative methods and mixed methods research.

 I’m passionate about creativity and the ways we can incorporate other voices and ways of knowing into all kinds of spaces.
 As an instructor, I identify as a facilitator and believe the best learning spaces are ones that elicit students’ own knowledge and experiences.